mgbckr/pytrails/README.md

 ```

 ## Quickstart
-For a very basic quickstart example on using HypTrails see here:
+For a very basic [quickstart example on using the HypTrails implementation of **pytrails**](http://pytrails.readthedocs.io/en/latest/tutorials/quickstart.html), please see the our [docs](http://pytrails.readthedocs.io/en/latest).

 ## Attribution
 TBA